Thiggel/Monotonic-Early-Exit/blogpost.md

 #### FREE: Fast and Robust Early Exiting

 FREE extends CALM by balancing computational adaptability with reduced overhead.
 Instead of providing an exit point after every layer, FREE restricts it to two specific points—early in the network and after the final layer.
 For instance, the model might exit at the fourth layer or use the entire network.
-This approach allows for copying of missing hidden states in parallel, reducing the computational burden.
+This approach allows for the copying of missing hidden states in parallel, reducing the computational burden.

 FREE also replaces the calibrated confidence thresholds in CALM with learned ones.
 In addition to the weighted cross-entropy objective, FREE incorporates a layer-wise knowledge distillation loss: